OWASP/www-chapter-cologne/tab_pastevents.md

 In this talk, Daniel will explore the evolving security challenges of OAuth, dissect real-world attack scenarios, and break down the most crucial updates delivered by recently released specifications.
 Whether you're an architect, developer, or security leader, you’ll leave with a clear understanding of what’s changing, what’s at stake, and what you must do to keep your OAuth implementations secure.

 ## 46. Cologne OWASP Stammtisch am 22.05.2025
+### Meet the Racoons - Ghosts in the Pipeline - Melih Turhanlar and Benjamin-Yves Trapp

 OWASP Cologne und REWE digital laden zum nächsten Stammtisch ein.
 REWE digital gewährt exklusive Einblicke in sein Red Team – vorgestellt von der Racoonbande um Benji und Melih.
 Wir freuen uns über inspirierende Talks und Gespräche; Essen & Getränke gehen wie immer auf uns.
 Bis bald!